EmptyTuple/db_homeworks/HW2_DB_many_to_many.md

 ## Task 2: Employees, deparments, managers.

-Consider this case where I'm trying to model a database for a company:
+Consider this case where I'm trying to model a database for a company:<br>
- • Entities: employees, departments, managers.
+- Entities: employees, departments, managers.
- • An employee works in only 1 department while a department may have many Employees working in it.
+- An employee works in only 1 department while a department may have many Employees working in it.
- • A manager may manage only 1 department and similarly a department may have only 1 manager.
+- A manager may manage only 1 department and similarly a department may have only 1 manager.
- • A manager supervises many employees, but an employee is only supervised by one manager.
+- A manager supervises many employees, but an employee is only supervised by one manager.

  ### ERD for the task.